SonarSource/SonarTS/sonarts-core/docs/rules/no-identical-functions.md

 # no-identical-functions

 When two functions have the same implementation, either it was a mistake - something else was intended - or the duplication was intentional, but may be confusing to maintainers.
-In the latter case, the code should be refactored.</p>
+In the latter case, the code should be refactored.
+Numerical and string literals are not taken into account.</p>

 ## Noncompliant Code Example
 ```typescript